File structure:

 "Je joins mes félicitations à celles déjà adressées par les plus hautes autorités militaires françaises et étrangères.
 Vos lexiques thématiques sont indéniablement des mines d'informations précieuses, au moment où les échanges avec nos partenaires étrangers augmentent. (...)
 Je vous adresse mes remerciements pour la part personnelle que vous prenez pour une meilleure diffusion de la formation linguistique au sein des armées ".

-Général de corps d'armée Thorette, ex-chef d'état-major de l'armée de terre, ex-chef du Cabinet militaire du Ministre de la Défense
+Général de corps d'armée Thorette, former chef d'état-major de l'armée de terre, ex-chef du Cabinet militaire du Ministre de la Défense

 "Comprehensive it certainly is but also the lexicon is very much "user friendly", logically organised with a most useful and easily accessible table of contents (…) This lexicon will fast become one of the most important books of reference on my shelf along with such classics as Roget's Thesaurus and my trusty English and French/English dictionaries".